Please throw us a safari-related question.

 What about malaira?

-Follow a few simple health rules, and malaria is not a big problem.
-We advise you visit your dotor or tropical disease clinic and discuss anti-malarial options.
+Follow a few simple rules, and malaria is not a big problem.
+We advise you visit your dotor or tropical disease clinic to discuss anti-malarial options more than two weeks prior to travel.
 We ALWAYS have access to both preventative and treatment medicines.

 Are the safaris dangerous?

-What is the best time of year to book a safari?
+What is the best time of year for a safari?

 However, consider December to April in Malawi is roughly the rainy season.
-We do offer various trips at this time and if you really want to escape other tourists but don't mind the odd down pour, this is a great time to visit.
-You'll see Malawi at its most green and although off-grid wilderness trips are almost impossible, there are some amazing locations to explore.
+We do offer various trips at this time and if you really want to escape other tourists, but don't mind the odd down pour, this is a great time to visit!
+You'll see Malawi at its most green and although off-grid wilderness trips are extremely difficult, there are amazing experiences to be had and quiter locations to explore.

 Feel free to let us know what wildlife you are most interested in, and we can advise on the best time to visit.
-Some of you love insects, reptiles or snakes, or specific birds, and we know where they are, and when during the year they are most active.
+Some of you love insects, reptiles, snakes, or specific birds, and we know where they are, what their breeding schedule is, and when during the year they are most active.